-Year ended August 31, 2020 \$ Year ended August 31, 2019 \$ Chief Executive Officer and President salary 234,375 250,000 Vice-President Corporate Development service contract fees 135,000 144,000 Chief Financial Officer service contract fees 108,869 93,015 Value of RSUs with officers expensed - 10,925 Value of stock options with officers and directors expensed (note 10) 26,392 223,269 504,636 721,209
+Year ended August 31, 2021 \$ Year ended August 31, 2020 \$ Salaries and contract fee expense of key management 799,109 478,244 Value of RSUs expensed (note 10) 110,000 - Value of stock options with officers and directors expensed (note 10) 1,131,857 26,392 2,040,966 504,636

-As at August 31, 2020, a total of \$21,038 (August 31, 2019 - \$17,526) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.
-Additionally, as at August 31, 2020, a corporation related to a director of the Company is owed \$180,738 (US\$138,030) related to liabilities acquired or arising from the acquisition of LARG (see note 8).
+As at August 31, 2021, a total of \$18,233 (August 31, 2020 - \$21,038) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.

-The Company has management service agreements with each of its President and Chief Executive Officer, Vice President, Business Development and Chief Financial Officer which provide for a payment upon termination without cause.
-These payments are equivalent to three months' compensation for each of these individuals.
-The service agreements also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment equivalent to six months' compensation irrespective of whether their services were retained subsequent to the change in control.
+The Company has management service agreements with each of its President and Chief Executive Officer, Vice President, Exploration, Vice President, Business Development and Chief Financial Officer which provide for a payment upon termination without cause.
+The President and Chief Executive Officer would be entitled to the greater of one months' compensation for each year of service or six months' compensation.
+With respect to the Vice President Exploration a payment equivalent to six months' compensation would be payable upon termination without cause.
+With respect to the Vice President Business Development and Chief Financial Officer, payments equivalent to three months' compensation is payable upon termination without cause.
+The service agreements for the Vice President Exploration, Vice President Business Development and Chief Financial Officer also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment.
+These payments are equivalent to twelve months' compensation with respect to both the Vice President Exploration and six months' compensation with respect to both the Vice President Business Development and Chief Financial Officer.